BSHaidar/FDArecall/README.md

 * Did the proportion of voluntary recalls from won by President Trump in the 2016 Presidential Election decline after the election?

 The hypothesis test was statistically significant (z-statistic: 12.27, p-value: 0.000) with a medium effect size (Cohen's h: 0.25).
 This result suggests that there is a true difference in proportion of voluntary recalls initiated by firms in "Red States" between the two years prior and two years following President Trump's inauguration.

-Analysis of the yearly trend in the proportion of FDA mandated recalls, however, shows that the difference can be explained by a a spike in FDA initiated recalls in 2015.
-This spike is driven primarily by two recall events involving two producers of dietary supplements.
-Together, these results provide evidence that any change in the proportion of FDA initiated recalls is not related to actions by the Trump Administration.
+Analysis of the yearly trend in the proportion voluntary recalls, supports the hypothesis test results.
+Together, these results provide evidence that since President Trump's inauguration, "Red States" are voluntarily initiating recalls at a lower rate than they did prior to President Trump taking office.

 * Did the proportion of Class I recalls from states won by President Trump in the 2016 Presidential Election decline after the election?